As of 31 July 2025, there have been some changes to the provision of after-hours GP phone support in Tasmania.

 Review what payment level you are claiming for the after-hours incentive under the Practice Incentives Program.
 You can review the guidelines here.

-It is important to note that GP Assist and healthdirect are not deputising services or cooperatives.
+It is important to note that Healthdirect is not a deputising service or cooperatives (neither was GP Assist).
 If your practice is claiming levels 1-4, you must ensure you have all relevant arrangements and documentation in place.

 Review how your practice uses and accesses My Health Record